-The Sub-Fund may invest in financial derivative instruments for hedging and/or increasing exposure and/or efficient portfolio management purposes as well as in deposits at sight, money market funds, money market instruments and other deposits on an ancillary basis for liquidity purposes.
+The Sub-Fund may also invest in financial derivative instruments for hedging and/or efficient portfolio management purposes as well as in deposits at sight, money market funds, money market instruments and other deposits on an ancillary basis for liquidity purposes.

-There are no specific environmental or social safeguards linked to the use of financial derivative instruments and other assets included under "#2 Other".
+There are no specific environmental or social safeguards linked to the use of derivatives and other assets included under #02 Other.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?